Vasishtha: Birth

-According to Mandala 7 of the Rigveda, the gods Mitra-Varuna and the apsara Urvashi are mentioned as his parents.
+According to Rigvedic hymns 7.33.10 and 7.33.11, the gods Mitra-Varuna and the apsara Urvashi are mentioned as his parents.
 In the story, Mitra and Varuna are performing a yajna (fire-sacrifice), when they see Urvasi and become sexually aroused.
-They ejaculate their semen into a pitcher, from which Vasishtha is born after a few days.
+They ejaculate their semen into a pitcher, from which Vasishtha is born.

 Vasishtha's birth story is retold in many later Hindu scriptures.
 The Puranas state that he has three births.
 In the first, he is a manasaputra (mind-born son) created by the god Brahma.
 After the destruction of the Daksha Yajna, Vasishtha is killed, but is recreated by Brahma.
 Vasishtha became the royal guru of Nimi, a king.
 However, Nimi forgot to invite Vasishtha in a yajna and an enraged Vasishtha cursed Nimi to die soon.
 Nimi responded by offering him the same curse.
-Frightened, Vashishtha ran towards his father, Brahma.
+Frightened, Vasishtha ran towards his father, Brahma.
 Brahma suggested him to merge into Varuna and Mitra.
 When Urvashi was seen by Varuna and Mitra, Vasishtha reemerged from them.

 According to Agarwal, one story states that Vasishtha wanted to commit suicide by falling into river Sarasvati.
 But the river prevented this sacrilege by splitting into hundreds of shallow channels.
 This story, states Agarwal, may have very ancient roots, where "the early man observed the braiding process of the Satluj" and because such a story could not have been invented without the residents observing an ancient river (in Rajasthan) drying up and its tributaries such as Sutlej reflowing to merge into Indus river.